 Adamson, Peter.
 2015.
 "Schools, Sages, and Systems: A Historical Overview."
 A Podcast.
 History of Philosophy Without Any Gaps.

 Eagleton, Terry.
 1990.
 The Ideology of the Aesthetic.
 Malden, MA: Blackwell Publishing.

 McConnachie, James.
 2008.
 The Book of Love: The Story of the Kamasutra.
 New York: Metropolitan Books.

-The UP Asian Center offers M.A. degrees in Asian Studies with four fields of specialization: Northeast Asia, Southeast Asia, South Asia, and West Asia.
+The Asian Center offers M.A. degrees in Asian Studies with four fields of specialization: Northeast Asia, Southeast Asia, South Asia, and West Asia.
 The Center also has an M.A. program in Philippine Studies that allows students to major in Philippine society and culture, Philippine foreign relations, or Philippine development studies.
 The Center offers a Ph.D. program in Philippine Studies in conjunction with the College of Arts and Letters and the College of Social Sciences and Philosophy.
-Get an overview of these programs.
-The Asian Center also houses a peer-reviewed, open-access journal, Asian Studies: Journal of Critical Perspectives on Asia.
-It has published several books and monographs, and hosts or organizes various lectures and conferences.
+For an overview of these graduate programs, click here.
+The Asian Center also publishes Asian Studies: Journal of Critical Perspectives on Asia, the latest issue of which can be downloaded at the journal's website.